-For the comfort and ease of drivers, mainly two types of curves are provided in the road, curves play an important role in the geometric design of road and railway alignment.
+For the comfort and ease of drivers, there are several types of curves are provided in the road which plays an important role in the geometric design of road and railway alignment.

 Therefore, it must be properly studied and designed, so that safety, comfort and convenience can be provided or accidents can be reduced while driving vehicles.

 Necessity of different curves: